Banno/banno-powerons/odt-opt-in/V2/ODT Opt-in V2 JSON Contract.md

     - version: PowerOn version
     - lastModDate: Last modification date/time
     - language: 1 = English, 2 = Spanish
-    - note1: Note 1
+    - note1: Note 1 **Optional**
-    - note2: Note 2
+    - note2: Note 2 **Optional**
   - systemInfo:
     - systemDate: Current Episys system date in mm/dd/yyyy format
     - slidLength: The length of the share/loan ID the system is currently using (numeric, 2 or 4)
     - memoMode: boolean - true/false.
 Is the system in memo mode?
 - maxSharesExceeded: boolean - true/false.
-Did the program find more than 13 eligible shares for this member?
+Did the program find more than 130 eligible shares for this member?
 - shareDetail: array of share details objects
   - SID: Share ID [SHARE:ID]
   - name: Share description [SHARE:DESCRIPTION]